 Throughout the years Woodland Art jeweler Zhaawano developed a distinctly personal style, drawing on traditional Native American silver and goldsmithing techniques as well as on Ojibwe (Anishinaabe) form and symbol, yet adding his own contemporary sense of color and design.
 Each and every piece, designed and made by hand with a special prayer, tells a unique story; every single project that leaves his workbench shows certain personal touches of his artistry, his individual style showing through the larger traditions.

 What else can be said about Zhaawano's art project named New Fisher Star Creations, and the origin of the name?
 As Zhaawano grew up he heard many traditional stories about the stars and he learned that, since it is believed that stars move from east to west, new life and knowledge emerge from Waaban, the eastern sky and that the spirits of those who pass on travel to Ningaabii'an, the Western Sky.
-He also found out that the most well-known and beloved star constellation that plays a central role in Anishinaabe lore is the Big Dipper or Ursa Major.
+He also learned that the most well-known and beloved star constellation that plays a central role in Anishinaabe lore is the Big Dipper or Ursa Major.
 To the Anishinaabeg and the Ininewak, the Big Dipper is part of the constellation Ojiig-anang or Ochikatak (Fisher Marten Star) by the Anishinaabeg and the Ininewak.

 It was in the course of 2012 that, under the sacred guidance of the Fisher Marten constellation, Zhaawano chose to walk the creative path with his then artistic parter Simone McLeod - which eventually inspired him into creating this art project and website.

-Now, 8 years later, the friendship and artistic collaboration called "Fisher Star Creations" have come to an end, but the stories continue, under a new name: New Fisher Star Creations...
+Now, almost a decade later, the friendship and artistic collaboration called "Fisher Star Creations" have come to an end, but the stories continue, under a new name: New Fisher Star Creations...

 ZhaawanArt Storyteller Creations Facebook page: poetry and short stories by Zhaawano